signoredellarete/deepl-api/README.md

 # deepl-api
-Simple implementation of a web translator realised using php + html + DeepL API
+Simple implementation of a web translator realised using php + html + DeepL API Free